Diegochak/Diegochak/README.md

-- 👋 Hellooooooooo GITERS, I’m @Diegochak
+- 👋 Hellooooooooo CODERS, I’m @Diegochak

   - 👀 I’m interested in learn and share knowledge with people..

-      - 🌱 I’m currently work with JS, Python, HTML, CSS...
+      - 🌱 I’m currently work with JS, Python, HTML, CSS, SQL...
+AND MORE MORE MORE.......